Close Menu

 However, you still need to be fairly close to any AirTag to find it, which is where the second-generation’s advantage comes in: its upgraded UWB chip extends its detection range by 1.5 times compared to the original AirTag.
 The practical advantage is that you shouldn’t have to wander around as much trying to lock onto the tag’s signal before homing in on it.

 Another benefit is Apple Watch compatibility with Precision Finding.
 The second-gen UWB in the new AirTags enables Apple Watch Series 9 and later, as well as the Ultra 2 model and later, to use the same pinpoint locator that iPhones have been capable of since the iPhone 11.
-Make sure you update to WatchOS 26.2.1 to turn on this feature.
+Make sure you update to WatchOS 26.2.1 or later to turn on this feature.

 Longer Bluetooth range

-The AirTags (second generation) have what Apple calls an “upgraded Bluetooth chip” that extends the tag’s Bluetooth network range.
+The second-generation AirTags have what Apple calls an “upgraded Bluetooth chip” that extends the tag’s Bluetooth network range.
 It’s not clear which Bluetooth version is in use; Apple lists it only as Bluetooth LE (low energy) on the back of the AirTag.

 The longer Bluetooth range helps in a couple of ways.
 It makes it easier for the tag to securely and privately connect to nearby devices to register its location and status, and then share that with Apple’s Find My network.

-For example, the reason you can see that your luggage made it to your airport when you land isn’t because the AirTag’s Bluetooth can reach all the way to the gate where the bags are being unloaded (it can’t).
-It’s that an iPhone belonging to someone on the plane or an airport employee picked up the AirTag’s signal and passed it along to the Find My network.
+For example, the reason you can see that your luggage made it to your airport when you land isn’t that the AirTag’s Bluetooth can reach all the way to the gate where the bags are being unloaded (it can’t).
+It’s that an iPhone belonging to someone on the plane or an airport employee picked up the AirTag’s signal and passed it along to the Find My network (securely and anonymously).

-It also means an AirTag can be more easily picked up by your iPhone (which is good in case someone attempts to track you without your knowledge).
+It also means an AirTag that isn’t yours can be more easily picked up by your iPhone (which is good if someone tries to track you without your knowledge).

 Louder speaker and new chime

 Both AirTag generations have a speaker for those times when it’s easier to find the tag by listening for its locator chime after you’ve instructed it to play.
 It also chirps when the battery is low and when an unidentified AirTag is nearby.
-The speaker in the second-gen AirTag is louder than the first generation, which Apple says can be heard twice as far away.
+The speaker on the second-gen AirTag is louder than the first-gen model, which Apple says can be heard twice as far away.

 The new AirTag also uses a new identifiable chime that is supposed to be easier to hear in noisy environments.